hal-uw/gpu_variability_sc22_artifact/sec4d_sgemm_amd/README.md

 | RDNA 2  | VAN GOGH LITE    | TBC                   | GFX1040|

 ## Pull Container Image and Run the Application
-We use a pre-existing Docker image from the Docker registry, pulled using Singularity.
+We use an existing Docker image from the Docker registry, pulled using Singularity.
 Steps to build and run SGEMM on AMD GPUs using a Singularity container:

 (1) Ensure that Singularity is installed/loaded on the compute node.
 Compute nodes on most HPC clusters have singularity pre-installed as a module, which needs to be loaded using cluster-specific commands.
 For instance, on any Texas Advanced Computing Center (TACC) cluster, `module load tacc-singularity` loads the latest stable version of Singularity.
 Note that these steps and scripts are tested with Singularity v3.7.2-4.el7a.